Semantic Filtering and Source Coding in Distributed Wireless Monitoring Systems: Semantic Value Assessment of Update Packets

 \subsection{Mesoscopic Scale}

 At the link level, the importance of a received packet at a destination is measured using the \emph{semantics of information} (SoI) \cite{kountouris2021semantics,pappas2021goal}.
 In this regard, we consider \emph{timeliness} as a contextual attribute of information, which is a non-increasing function $f_k:\mathbb{R}_0^+ \to \mathbb{R}$ of the freshness of information from the $k$-th sensor.
-The instantaneous SoI provided by the $k$-th SSM, $\forall k \in \mathcal{K}(m)$, for the $m$-th MM at time $t$ is modeled as

-where $\Delta_k^{(m)}(t) = t – u(t)$ denotes the instantaneous AoI at the $m$-th MM, which is defined as the difference between the current time instant $t$ and the timestamp $u(t)$ of the most recently arrived update from the considered $k$-th SSM or another identical sensor connected to that monitor.
+The instantaneous SoI provided by the $k$-th SSM, $\forall k \in \mathcal{K}(m)$, for the $m$-th MM at time $t$ is modeled as $\mathcal{S}_k^{(m)}(t) = f_k(\Delta_k^{(m)}(t))$, where $\Delta_k^{(m)}(t) = t – u(t)$ denotes the instantaneous AoI at the $m$-th MM, which is defined as the difference between the current time instant $t$ and the timestamp $u(t)$ of the most recently arrived update from the considered $k$-th SSM or another identical sensor connected to that monitor.

 The average SoI over an observation interval $(0, T)$, assuming a stationary ergodic process, is given by